google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ## Callback

 The callback function determines what happens when you click on the context menu option.
-Like the precondition, it can use the `scope` argument to access the workspace or block.
+Like the precondition, it can use the `scope` argument to access the workspace, block, or comment.

+It is also passed a `PointerEvent` which is the original event that triggered opening the context menu (not the event that selected the current option).
+This lets you, for example, figure out where on the workspace the context menu was opened so you can create a new element there.

 As an example, update the help item's `callback` to add a block to the workspace when clicked: